8.5 Children and Families who Go Missing

 If, following the above procedures, the expectant mother / family has not been traced, a Strategy Discussion/Meeting should be convened within five working days.

 The Strategy Discussion/Meeting should consider whether the details of the expectant mother/family should be circulated to other local authorities.
-If so, then the LA child protection adviser should notify other LA children's social care services and Local Safeguarding Children Boards.
+If so, then the LA child protection adviser should notify other LA children's social care services and Local Safeguarding Children Partnerships.

 The Strategy Discussion/Meeting should also consider whether other agencies could be notified (e.g. designated nurses in CCGs can be notified in writing, and they may circulate details to neighbouring maternity units and health visiting teams).